lasa/website/README.md

 website](http://www.lasahighschool.com).

 ## Dependencies
-The project uses the [flask framework](http://flask.pocoo.org) for python.
+The project uses the flask framework for python.
 The comprehensive list of dependencies is available in requirements.txt.

 ## Installation
 ### Virtual environment setup
-It is recommended to run everything inside a [python virtual environment ("venv")](https://docs.python.org/3/library/venv.html).
-This can be done by running the command `python -m venv flask`.
-A new folder named "flask" should appear in the directory in which you ran the command.
+It is recommended to run everything inside a python virtual
+##environment (venv).
+This can be done by running the command `python
+##-m venv flask`.

 ### Package installation
 `flask/bin/pip3 install -r requirements.txt` should install all